 B cells develop from bone marrow stem cells in adults.
 When B cells are activated due to a particular antigen, they create antibodies specific to that specific antigen.

 Antibodies are specialized proteins that travel through the bloodstream and are found in body fluids.

 Antibodies are essential for humoral immunity since this type of immunity is based on the circulation of antibodies in body fluids and blood serum to identify and counteract antigens.

-T cells develop from stem cells of the liver or bone marrow that mature in the thymus.
-These cells play an important role in cell-mediated immunity.
+T cells develop from the liver or bone marrow stem cells that mature in the thymus.
+These cells play an essential role in cell-mediated immunity.

 T cells contain proteins called T cell receptors that populate the cell membrane.
 These receptors are capable of recognizing several types of antigens.